 |Salad oil||A proper amount|

-- Peel the skin of garlic cloves and cut into tiny pieces
+- First, peel the skin of garlic cloves and cut into tiny pieces

-- Fry the garlic pieces in a pan with salad oil
+- Then, fry the garlic in a pan with some salad oil

-- Add Sake rice wine to the pan.
-Once the garlic pieces are getting soft, then add in sugar and continue to fry
+- Add the sake to the pan.
+Once the garlic pieces are getting soft, add in the sugar and continue to fry

-- As a finishing, add in miso soybean paste.
-When the garlic pieces have soaked up the flavor of miso, turn off the heat
+- As a finishing, add in the miso.
+When the garlic bits have soaked up the flavor of miso, turn off the heat